 Some unidentified submergible vehicle being spotted somewhere near your coast is a crisis.
 This is especially true for Sweden.
-The Scandinavian country has quite a history of such sightings and the resulting “Hunts for Red October”.
-But unlike Sean Connery in the iconic movie inspired by Tom Clancy’s Cold War novel, these submarines’ commanders have never really been eager to have a midnight chat with some foreign naval officers in romantic moonlight.
-As a result there has been a lot of cat-and-mouse game going on in the days of the East-West conflict.
-More often than not the Swedish were outsmarted by Soviet skippers.
-Justified or not, this resulted in some extensive mocking regarding the Scandinavian’s ability to defend their waters and damaged the Swedish Navy’s reputation.
+The Scandinavian country has quite a history of such sightings and resulting “Hunts for Red October”.
+But unlike Sean Connery in the iconic Tom Clancy movie, these submarines’ commanders have never really been eager to have a midnight chat with some foreign naval officers in romantic moonlight.
+As a result, there has been a lot of cat-and-mouse game going on in the days of the East-West conflict.
+More often than not the Soviet skippers succeeded.
+Justified or not, this resulted in some extensive mocking regarding the Scandinavians' ability to defend their waters and damaged the Swedish Navy’s reputation.

 Patrick Meschenmoser (Frankfurt am Main)

-Given that anamnesis it is understandable that the military was very eager not to expose itself too much when there emerged reports about some submerged foreign vehicle in Swedish waters again.
+Given that anamnesis it is understandable that the military was very eager not to expose itself too much when reports emerged gain about a submerged foreign vehicle in Swedish waters.
 From a crisis communications point of view the best approach to avoid your reputation going down the drain is to establish yourself as a credible source of information.
-Some would argue that it is not that easy to communicate transparently when many related aspects are top secret for political or operational reasons like it is usually the case with military issues.
+Some would argue that it is not that easy to communicate transparently when many aspects are top secret for political or military reasons.
 Granted.
 And everyone understands that there are things you can’t disclose.
 Ok, just say so.
 But when you communicate - for example by issuing some Loch-Ness-like pictures to convince the world that those foreign forces operating within eyeshot of your capital are not products of a looney mind – your communication has to be flawless and definitely not staged.

 But this is exactly what the Swedish did.
 During a press conference they presented a map indicating locations where the unidentified vehicle had been spotted.
-They also published a grainy picture of it that was said to be taken at a specific location.
-Journalists that tried to match that picture with the indicated location found these information to be false.
-A naval spokesman later told the press that this misinformation had been published not to aid a foreign power.
+They also published a grainy picture of it, allegedly taken at thos very location.
+Journalists that tried to match that picture with the indicated location found the information to be false.
+A naval spokesman later told the press that this misinformation had been published in order not to aid a foreign power.
 Bad choice.
-Even though this time professional journalists revealed the stunt, in times of almost unlimited online access to picture databases and maps and with millions and millions of well-connected social media users following such events, it is just a matter of time that this kind of manipulation will be revealed.
-As a result the most important asset in crisis communications is heavily damaged: credibility.
+Even though professional journalists revealed the stunt this time, in times of almost unlimited online access to picture databases and maps and with millions and millions of well-connected social media users following such events, it is just a matter of time that this kind of manipulation will be revealed.
+As a result the most important asset in crisis communication is heavily damaged: credibility.
 And there goes your reputation.
 Of course Russian media like RIA Novosti picked that story up immediately.

 - Establish yourself as a credible source of information.